douglashill/KeyboardKit/ExtractLocalisedStrings/README.md

 # ExtractLocalisedStrings

-All KeyboardKit’s user-facing text is used in a similar context to text uses in Apple’s software.
+All KeyboardKit’s user-facing text is used in a similar context to text used in Apple’s software.
 Therefore localisation is achieved by leveraging Apple’s existing translations.

-This script extracts localised strings from Apple’s glossary files.
+This script extracts localised strings from the glossary files that Apple provides.

 ## Updating

-1. Download all macOS and iOS glossary DMGs from the [Apple Developer website](https://developer.apple.com/download/more).
+1. Download all macOS and iOS glossary DMGs from the [Apple Developer website](https://developer.apple.com/download/more) (sign in required).
 2. Mount all of these DMGs on your Mac.
 There should be about 80.
-Mounting ~40 at once may slow down your Mac, so consider opening in batches of ~15.
+DiskImageMounter may get stuck if you try mounting ~20 or more at once, so opening in batches of ~15 is recommended.
-3. Run this target, `ExtractLocalisedStrings`.
+3. Run this target, ExtractLocalisedStrings.
 Look out for any errors in the console.
+That may indicate some DMGs failed to mount, or Apple removed a localisation key or added one so the lookup is ambiguous.
-4. Manually check the  American English `.strings` file in `en.lproj`.
+4. Manually edit the American English `.strings` file in `en.lproj`.
 It’s generated from Australian English because Apple does not provide `en` glossaries.
 Organise must be changed back to Organize.
 5. Manually check the diff of all `.strings`  files.

 ## Adding new localised strings